debjani-bhowmick/p1-drl-navigation/Report.md

 ## Description of algorithms used <a name="Description of algorithms used"></a>

-### Preparation
-The scores are distributed like follows: +1 each time the agent collects a yellow banana and -1 when it collects blue ones.
-The reinforcement learning system actions are directed to wards maximizing cumulative scores thus, the agent ends up learning that, to achieve this, it’s better to avoid the blue ones and collect more yellows, by changing its actions on certain states.
-At first, in the notebook file, the dependencies are installed, libraries are imported, the simulation environment is initialized.
-The next step is to explore the State and Action Spaces.
-State space is a vector composed by 37 features including the agent's velocity, along with ray-based perception of objects around the agent's forward direction and, the action space, has a dimension of four (turn left and right, move forward and backward.
-To learn how the Python API controls the agent and receives the feedbacks from the environment, a code cell is provided with a random action agent.

-Agents use a policy to decide which actions to take within an environment.
-The primary objective of the learning algorithm is to find an optimal policy&mdash;i.e., a policy that maximizes the reward for the agent.
-Since the effects of possible actions aren't known in advance, the optimal policy must be discovered by interacting with the environment and recording observations.
-Therefore, the agent "learns" the policy through a process of trial-and-error that iteratively maps various environment states to the actions that yield the highest reward.
-This type of algorithm is called **Q-Learning**.

-As for constructing the Q-Learning algorithm, the general approach is to implement a handful of different components, then run a series of tests to determine which combination of components and which hyperparameters yield the best results.

-In the following sections, we'll describe each component of the algorithm in detail.

 #### Q-Function
 To discover an optimal policy, I setup a Q-function.
 The Q-function calculates the expected reward `R` for all possible actions `A` in all possible states `S`.